SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-04-14-scaling-is-the-answer-to-the-wrong-question.md

 Just teaching single-team Scrum (as rationalized by "You can't scale what you can't do") hasn't helped real Scrum implementations much.
 Failing to address scale-induced problems opens the door to [monstrous processes like SAFe and Scrum@Scale](/scaling-antipatterns-poster).

 Organizations desperately need some of the scaly-ness removed.
 You can't understand Scrum without realizing its implications for organizational design, both structure and policies.

-We should teach *descaling organizational complexity* first!
-But unfortunately we've been miscategorizing those lessons as "scaling Scrum," which provides an excuse not to teach them in introductory (e.g. CSM) classes.
+While we should teach *descaling organizational complexity* first, unfortunately we've been miscategorizing those lessons as "scaling Scrum."
+This provides an excuse not to teach them in introductory (e.g. CSM) classes.
+This excuse vanishes when we state the question correctly: *How To Do Scrum In An Organization With More Than Nine People?*

 ![literal descaling](/assets/images/literal-descaling.png){: .align-center}